piedb-dev/piestream/docs/architecture-design.md

 `mv1` can also act as other MV's source.
 For example, mv2, mv3 can reuse the processing results of mv1 thus deduplicating the computation.

-The durability of materialized views in RisingWave is built upon a snapshot-based mechanism.
+The durability of materialized views in piestream is built upon a snapshot-based mechanism.
 Every time a snapshot is triggered, the internal states of each operator will be flushed to S3.
 Upon failover, the operator recovers from the latest S3 checkpoint.

 Since the streaming states can be extremely large that are probably unable (or ineffective) to be entirely held in memory, we have designed Hummock to be highly scalable.
 Compared to [Flink's rocksdb-based state store](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/ops/state/state_backends/#the-embeddedrocksdbstatebackend), Hummock is cloud-native  and provides super elasticity.

-For more details of streaming engine, please refer to "[An Overview of RisingWave Streaming Engine](./streaming-overview.md)".
+For more details of streaming engine, please refer to "[An Overview of piestream Streaming Engine](./streaming-overview.md)".